Recipe Overview

 Total Time: 25 minutes

-This chicken kofta is made with ground chicken flavored with parsley, onion, and great spices.
-It is healthy, exciting and easy to prepare.
+This chicken kofta is made with ground chicken flavored with parsley, onion, and warm spices.
+Broiled chicken kofta is easy to prepare and so tasty!

 Save this recipe!